Peter I, Duke of Bourbon

-Peter I of Bourbon (Pierre Ier, Duc de Bourbon in French; 1311 - 19 September 1356) was the second Duke of Bourbon, from 1342 to his death.
+Peter I of Bourbon (French Pierre Ier, Duc de Bourbon; 1311 - 19 September 1356) was the second Duke of Bourbon, from 1342 to his death.
 Peter was son of Louis I of Bourbon, whom he also succeeded as Grand Chamberlain of France, and Mary of Avesnes.

 Peter is reported to have been somewhat mentally unstable, a trait of nervous breakdowns (presumably hereditary, if mental illness is hereditary) that showed clearly for example in his daughter Joan of Bourbon, the queen, and in her son, king Charles VI of France, as well as in Peter's only surviving son, Duke Louis II.

 Early career

 Peter took part in several of the early campaigns of the Hundred Years War which broke out in 1337.
-In the summer of 1339, he took part in Jean de Marigny, Bishop of Beauvais's failed attack on Bordeaux.
-In autumn 1341 he took part in the John, Duke of Normandy's campaign in Brittany.
-He was present at the coronation of Pope Clement VI at Avignon 19 May 1342.
+In the summer of 1339, he took part in the failed attack on Bordeaux by Jean de Marigny, Bishop of Beauvais.
+In autumn 1341, he took part in the campaign in Brittany of John, Duke of Normandy.
+He was present at the coronation of Pope Clement VI at Avignon on 19 May 1342.

 By the summer 1342, Peter together with the Raoul I of Brienne, Count of Eu, was given command of the covering force protecting France from attacks from the north while King Philip VI campaigned in Brittany.
 In August 1343 he and the Dauphin of Viennois were the French ambassadors at a peace conference at Avignon, but the negotiations were fruitless, as Edward III of England declined to send any but the most junior members of the embassy.